sammyshamailov/EX14-AngularShop/my-shop/README.md

 # MyShop
-Second Exercise with hooks, animations, projection
+Third Exercise with services, cart.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.